top of page

 Size of Vessels

-The SEG project is designed to support vessels up to 200' in length (Mega Yachts), which is totally out of line with the conditions in Coral Harbor.
-There is inadequate depth for safe navigation, insufficient space for maneuvering, and the sound, light, and air quality impacts of these yachts in small Coral Harbor would have a profound impact on the community.
+There is inadequate depth for safe navigation, insufficient space for maneuvering, and the sound, light, and air quality impacts of these yachts in small Coral Harbor would have a profound negative effect on the surrounding community.

 2